username121546434/SquareSyncTest/building.md

 ### Setting up Capnproto

 More details about the the following instructions can be found on the [Capnproto installation website](https://capnproto.org/install.html)

 [Download Capnp 1.0.2](https://capnproto.org/capnproto-c++-win32-1.0.2.zip) and in the `capnproto-c++-1.0.2` folder run this command:
 ```
 cmake -G "Visual Studio 16 2019"
 ```
 Open the "Cap'n Proto" solution and build the ALL_BUILD project in x64 using Release and Debug.

 In the `Capnp\Release` and `Capnp\Debug` folder from earlier, make a `lib` and `include` directory.
 Copy the contents of `capnproto-c++-1.0.2\src` into both the `Capnp\Release\include` and `Capnp\Debug\include`.

 Then copy the `*.lib` files from `capnproto-c++-1.0.2\src\{capnp,kj}\{Debug,Release}` into their respective `Capnp\{Release,Debug}\lib` directory.

 ### Setting up Steam Game Networking Sockets

 In the `ext\GameNetworkingSockets\{Release,Debug}` folders from earlier, make a `bin` and `lib` folder.

-After doing cloning into the [github repo](https://github.com/ValveSoftware/GameNetworkingSockets/tree/master) from a completely seperate folder, you can for the most part just follow the instructions on their [github repo](https://github.com/ValveSoftware/GameNetworkingSockets/blob/master/BUILDING.md#windows--visual-studio), the only difference is that when it tells you to run `cmake -S . -B build -G Ninja` you should actually run `cmake -G "Visual Studio 17 2022" -A x64`.
+After doing cloning into the [github repo](https://github.com/ValveSoftware/GameNetworkingSockets/tree/master) from a completely seperate folder, you can for the most part just follow the instructions on their [github repo's building documentation](https://github.com/ValveSoftware/GameNetworkingSockets/blob/master/BUILDING.md#windows--visual-studio), the only difference is that when it tells you to run `cmake -S . -B build -G Ninja` you should actually run `cmake -G "Visual Studio 17 2022" -A x64`.

 Once done, open the solution and build using x64 and Release and Debug.
 Then put the contents of the `bin\{Release,Debug}` folders into the respective `ext\GameNetworkingSockets\{Release,Debug}\bin` folder.

 Next, put the contents of `src\{Release,Debug}` into the respective `ext\GameNetworkingSockets\{Release,Debug}\lib` folder.

 Finally, put the contents of the `include` folder into the `ext\GameNetworkingSockets\include` folder.

 ## You're done!